 Complying with Superfund Cleanup Agreements and Orders

-Additional information is available from the Compliance with Superfund Obligations category of the Superfund cleanup policy and guidance database.
+Policy and guidance documents are available from the Compliance with Superfund Obligations category in the Superfund cleanup policy and guidance database.

 Superfund penalties include:

 |Statutory Penalties||There are a variety of Superfund statutory penalty provisions that may apply if a PRP does not meet the requirements of a settlement agreement.
 The penalties depend upon the type of settlement and on the nature, severity, and duration of the non-compliance.
 The law authorizes EPA to seek statutory penalties of up to $32,500 for each day of non-compliance prior to January 12, 2009, and $37,500 for each day thereafter.|

 |Stipulated Penalties||Agreements may include stipulated penalties, where the parties agree within the settlement agreement what the penalty will be for a certain type of non-compliance.
 The primary goal of these provisions is to provide an incentive for the party to comply with the agreement.
 EPA's Guidance on the Use of Stipulated Penalties in EPA Settlement Agreements (9/21/87) provides further guidance.|

 |Treble Damages||EPA can recover up to three times its costs from potentially responsible parties who did not comply with a unilateral administrative order.|

 Agency case teams consider the following criteria in determining an appropriate penalty amount:

 - The penalty should be large enough to serve as a deterrent;